Crypto-Cat/CTF/ctf_events/2024/intigriti_24/warmup/rigged_slot_machine1/rigged_slot_machine1.md

 Note: I have to apologise to some players here.
 After the event I helped debug a players script and it turns out I didn't leave enough time for those really far from the server (India, Australia etc) with poor connections.
 I _should_ of tested my solution with a VPN connected in various countries before the event, it didn't occur to me but I know for next time! 💜

-[Someone](https://www.linkedin.com/in/gonçalo-melo-6485592a0) actually found a nice unintended that works on both Rigged slot 1 _and_ 2 (well, if the time limit was shorter).
-Check out the [writeup](https://xstf.pt/2024-11-16-RiggedSlotMachine1) 😎
+[Someone](https://www.linkedin.com/in/gonçalo-melo-6485592a0) found a nice unintended that works on Rigged slot 1.
+Using careful timing, you could predict the "random" seed and therefore the outcome of each bet 🧠 Check out the [writeup](https://xstf.pt/2024-11-16-RiggedSlotMachine1) 😎